An informal group, the Circle

 April and feature distinguished guest

 speakers.
-This year the dinner will be held
+In 2024, the dinner was held on

 |